Istanbul Food Guide

 Image credit: Trattoria La Scarpetta

-As for the pizza options, there are so many styles that you might mistake this lovely spot for a pizza restaurant.
-The Quatro Formaggio pizza with white sauce instead of tomato is a refined dish that shouldn’t be missed.
-Alternatively, the calzone with salami, winter vegetables, mozzarella, and tomato sauce is delicious.
+The pizza list runs long enough that you could mistake the place for a pizzeria.
+The quattro formaggi, made with white sauce instead of tomato, is the refined pick.
+The calzone with salami, winter vegetables, mozzarella, and tomato sauce is the comfort pick.
 Reserve your table here.

 2. Cecconi’s Istanbul

-Cecconi’s central location means you can visit a local museum, walk to Taksim Square or even check out modern art at Istanbul Modern before or after your meal.
-Despite its location, it’s not on the overly popular street, making this warm and elegant place easy to access.
-This classical Italian restaurant, designed stylishly, is located in the 19th century Palazzo Corpi building and if it’s not too cold, you can sit by the olive trees while eating dinner.
+Cecconi’s central location means you can visit a local museum, walk to Taksim Square, or check out modern art at Istanbul Modern before or after your meal.
+The restaurant occupies the 19th-century Palazzo Corpi building, off the busiest street, so it stays easy to reach without the crowds.
+When the weather allows, you can sit by the olive trees at dinner.

 3. Da Mario